pinting/SharpCrop/README.md

 ## TODOs

-* Switch to Eto From (see EtoCrop project on my GitHub)
+* Switch to GtkSharp
 * Automatic ffmpeg detection
 * Use gdigrab and x11grab - if available
 * Option to hide the application for fast relaunch

 ## License

-Copyright (c) 2017 Tornyi Dénes.
+Copyright (c) 2018 Tornyi Dénes.
 Licensed under the MIT license.